simplex-chat/simplex-chat/README.md

 They would then use `@<name> <message>` commands to send messages.
 One may also press Space or just start typing a message to send a message to the contact that was the last.

-If you exit from chat client (or if internet connection is interrupted) you need to use `/chat <name>` to activate conversation with respective contact - it is not resumed automatically (it will improve soon).
+If your contact is disconnected, restart the chat client - it may happen if you lose internet connection.

 Use `/help` in chat to see the list of available commands.